FuXi-S2S: A machine learning model that outperforms conventional global subseasonal forecast models: Methods

 where $\lambda$, a tune-able coefficient balancing $\textrm{L}_{KL}$ and $\textrm{L1}$, is set to $1\times10^{-4}$ in this study.
 The design of this loss function serves two purposes: the first term ensures the perturbation vector closely approximates the true data distribution, while the second term ensures the prediction unaffected by any perturbation vectors $\textrm{z}^t$.

-During the testing stage, as illustrated in Figure \ref{model}, the dashed line path is omitted, and the intermediate perturbation vector ($\textrm{z}^t_p$) is sampled from the prior distribution $\textrm{P}$.
-Additionally, Perlin noise is introduced into the input data.
-For subseasonal ensemble forecasting, we employ 51 ensemble members.
-Each member incorporates 3 octaves of Perlin noise with a scaling factor of 0.5, and the number of periods of noise along each axis (channel, latitude, and longitude) is set to 1, 6 and 6, respectively.
-As illustrated in Supplementary Figure 10, the FuXi-S2S model, when enhanced with flow-dependent perturbations incorporated into its hidden features, demonstrates considerably improved forecast performance when compared to FuXi-S2S models that only utilize Perlin noise in the initial conditions or combine Perlin noise in the initial conditions with fixed perturbations added into the hidden features.
+In this study, we employ 51 ensemble members for subseasonal ensemble forecasting.
+As illustrated in Supplementary Figure \ref{larger_member}, the FuXi-S2S model, when enhanced with flow-dependent perturbations incorporated into its hidden features, demonstrates considerably improved forecast performance compared to the FuXi-S2S model that combines Perlin noise in the initial conditions with fixed perturbations added to the hidden features.
+Notably, the addition of Perlin noise results in only marginal improvements in forecast accuracy when the ensemble size is small.
+However, with larger ensemble sizes, such as the 51 members in this study, the addition of Perlin noise does not enhance forecast accuracy.

-Similar to FuXi, an autoregressive, we utilize an autoregressive, multi-step loss function to mitigate cumulative errors over long lead times, as outlined in Lam et al. \cite{lam2022graphcast}.
+Similar to FuXi, we utilize an autoregressive, multi-step loss function to mitigate cumulative errors over long lead times, as outlined in Lam et al. \cite{lam2022graphcast}.
 The training process follows an autoregressive training regime and a curriculum training schedule, incrementally increasing the number of autoregressive steps from 1 to 17.
-Each autogressive step undergoes 1000 iterations of training.
-A batch size of 1 is used on each GPU.
+Each autoregressive step undergoes 1000 gradient descent updates, resulting in a total number of 17,000 training steps.
+The training process utilizes 8 Nvidia A100 graphics processing units (GPUs), each employing a batch size of 1.
 Optimization is performed using the AdamW \cite{kingma2017adam,loshchilov2017decoupled} optimizer with the following parameters: ${\beta_{1}}$=0.9 and ${\beta_{2}}$=0.95, an initial learning rate of 2.5$\times$10$^{-4}$, and a weight decay coefficient of 0.1.
+The optimisation hyperparameters used for training are summarised in Supplementary Table \ref{hyper}.